Perceptus/nsapple/README.md

 ![image](https://user-images.githubusercontent.com/8536751/58384377-26e42100-7faf-11e9-8b69-c7b6d5f58177.png)
 * Support for mmol and for Nightscout Tokens
 * Code - Some Rebasing, Improved Variable Naming, Better Error Handling.
 This was a first step and it needs a lot more work.
+* Vastly Improved App Setup in Xcode - See Details Below

 # Future Work
 This really depends on how many people find nsapple useful.
 * Rebase code to MVC versus prior hacks.
 This code was my first attempt at a watchos/ios app in 2015, and its been suffering from a poor start :)
 * Language support
 * Care portal support
 * UI improvements - the UI is quite spartan.
 Clean up look and feel, use icons instead of text, etc.
+* OpenAPS support